John W. Tumelty Logo

 Q: What are the penalties for a DWI offense in New Jersey?

-A: The penalties for a DWI offense in NJ vary, depending on whether you have any prior DWI convictions within the last 10 years.
+A: The penalties for a DWI offense in NJ vary, depending on whether you have any prior DWI convictions within the last 10 years and, for a first offense, the offender’s BAC level.
 The penalties may include jail time, fines, and suspension of your driver’s license.

 Q: How likely am I to get jail time for a DWI offense in New Jersey?